MaterializeInc/materialize/misc/helm-charts/operator/README.md

   -p "{\"spec\": {\"requestRollout\": \"$(uuidgen)\", \"forceRollout\": \"$(uuidgen)\"}}"
 ```

+The behavior of a forced rollout follows your `inPlaceRollout` setting:
+- With `inPlaceRollout: false` (default): Creates new instances before terminating the old ones, temporarily requiring twice the resources during the transition
+- With `inPlaceRollout: true`: Directly replaces the instances, causing downtime but without requiring additional resources

 ### Verifying the Upgrade

 After initiating the rollout, you can monitor the status: